anuprulez/gNetDGP/README.md

 ## Installation
 ### Using docker
 We provide a [Dockerfile](Dockerfile) to setup a runtime.
-To use is run
+To use it run
 ```bash
 docker build -t gNetDGP .
 ```